 Even though the state is losing revenue from casinos being closed since mid-March, Vernon Kirk, director of the state lottery, told The News Journal of Wilmington, Delaware, that there is no timetable for adding mobile sports betting.
 Kirk said it is not on the lottery's "front burner."
 Sports betting is available at the three brick-and-mortar casinos — Delaware Park, Dover Downs and Harrington — but not through mobile, even though it is legal in the state.

 LEGISLATURE: The state's presidential primary, originally scheduled for April 28 but moved to June 2 because of the coronavirus, has now been postponed to July 7, according to PBS station WHYY in Philadelphia.
-The legislative session is tentatively scheduled to reconvene on May 26.
-House and Senate leaders announced the decision March 18.
+The legislature began meeting virtually on May 26; in-person sessions were suspended in March.

 Some restaurants and stores in Florida were allowed to reopen at 25% capacity on May 4.